1961 Wimbledon Championships – Women's singles

 Angela Mortimer defeated Christine Truman in the final, 4–6, 6–4, 7–5 to win the ladies' singles tennis title at the 1961 Wimbledon Championships.
-It was the last all-British final to date.
+It was her third and last major singles title, and the final marked the last all-British final at the event to date.

 Maria Bueno was the reigning champion, but did not defend her title due to jaundice.